Transmission of COVID-19: Animal vectors

 Although the COVID-19 virus likely originated in bats, the pandemic is sustained through human-to-human spread, and the risk of animal-to-human spread of COVID-19 is low.
 COVID-19 infections in non-human animals have included companion animals (e.g., domestic cats, dogs, and ferrets); zoo and animal sanctuary residents (e.g., big cats, otters, and non-human primates); mink in mink farms in multiple countries; and wild white-tailed deer in numerous U.S. states.
 Most animal infections came after the animals were in close contact with a human with COVID-19, such as an owner or caretaker.
 Experimental research in laboratory settings also shows that other types of mammals (e.g., voles, rabbits, hamsters, pigs, macaques, baboons) can become infected.
 By contrast, chickens and ducks do not seem to become infected with, or spread, the virus.
 There is no evidence that the COVID-19 virus can spread to humans from the skin, fur, or hair of pets.
 The U.S. CDC recommended that pet owners limit their pet's interactions with unvaccinated people outside their household; advises pet owners not to put face coverings on pets, as it could harm them; and states that pets should not be disinfected with cleaning products not approved for animal use.
 If a pet becomes sick with COVID-19, the CDC recommends that owners "follow similar recommended precautions as for people caring for an infected person at home."

 People sick with COVID-19 should avoid contact with pets and other animals, in the same manner that people sick with COVID-19 should avoid contact with people.

 Vectors for which there is no evidence of COVID-19 transmission

 Mother to child

-The is no evidence for intrauterine transmission of COVID-19 from pregnant women to their fetuses.
+There is no evidence for intrauterine transmission of COVID-19 from pregnant women to their fetuses.
 Studies have not found any viable virus in breast milk.
 Breast milk is unlikely to spread the COVID-19 virus to babies.
 Noting the benefits of breastfeeding, the WHO recommends that mothers with suspected or confirmed COVID-19 should be encouraged to initiate or continue to breastfeed, while taking proper infection prevention and control measures.